Olabode-Dev1/3-TIER-APP/README.md

 > A namespace in Kubernetes provides a mechanism to isolate groups of resources within a cluster.
 This allows teams to work in their own virtual cluster without worrying about resource naming conflicts.

+#cd into k8s and run the command below
 ```bash
 kubectl apply -f namespace.yaml
 ```